 From Fellow to Fundraiser

-When her birthday rolled around in December, Anwesha, who recently completed a Myotonic Dystrophy Foundation-funded fellowship to develop a new myotonic dystrophy (DM) mouse model, decided she’d follow suit by raising money for MDF.
+When her birthday rolled around in December, Anwesha, who recently completed a Myotonic-funded fellowship to develop a new myotonic dystrophy (DM) mouse model, decided she’d follow suit by raising money for Myotonic.

 “Myotonic dystrophy is a disease that not a lot of people are aware of,” said Anwesha, who raised $314 through her effort in December.
-“It was a gesture for the good work [MDF is] doing.
-Even if people did not make a donation, it would drive them to the MDF website and spread awareness.”
+“It was a gesture for the good work [Myotonic is] doing.
+Even if people did not make a donation, it would drive them to the Myotonic website and spread awareness.”

 Raising Awareness and Funds

 The Fundraisers page on Facebook provides an overview on the process.
 Facebook does not collect a fee for money raised on the platform to fund nonprofits.
 All funds are passed on to the organization for which people gather donations.
-The Myotonic Dystrophy Foundation is listed on Facebook’s list of nonprofits for which fundraisers can be posted.
+Myotonic is listed on Facebook as a nonprofit for which fundraisers can be posted.